Introduction to dashboards

 The Overview dashboard is the first page you see after the onboarding process.

 If you just onboarded, your dashboard will be nearly empty.
-It is using the masonry view layout and shows cards for devices that were detected automatically.
-Your dashboard may look quite different, depending on the devices that you have at home.
+It has the sections view layout and shows cards for devices that were detected automatically.

-If your Home Assistant has other controllers, such as a Zigbee or a Z-Wave controller, and you have Zigbee or Z-Wave devices, these could be detected and shown here.
-However, these devices usually need to be paired first.
+If your Home Assistant has other controllers, such as a Zigbee or a Z-Wave controller, and you have Zigbee or Z-Wave devices, these could be detected and shown on the Overview dashboard.
+There you will have cards representing control elements that allow you, for example, to:

-Creating a new dashboard and edit cards
+Creating a new dashboard

 The default Overview dashboard updates automatically when you add new devices.
 However, once you start editing the default dashboard, it no longer updates automatically.
 For this reason, we start here by adding a new dashboard.
 This lets us keep the default Overview dashboard.